 How can I make my lifestyle healthier?

 Here are the steps to take to be healthier and reduce your risk of stroke:

 - Don’t smoke and avoid second-hand smoke.

 - Improve your eating habits.
-Eat foods low in saturdated fat, trans fat, cholesterol, sodium and added sugars.
+Eat foods low in saturdated fat, trans fat, sodium and added sugars.

 - Be physically active.

 - Take your medicine as directed.

 - Get your blood pressure checked regularly and work with your healthcare provider to manage it if it's high.

 - The first and more important step is making a decision to quit — and commit to stick to it.